-- the Central Bank of UAE's Corporate Governance Regulations and Standards, issued on 18 July 2019, which aimed to standardise corporate governance practices for banks in the UAE; - the Securities & Commodities Authority's Decision No 3 (Chairman) of 2020 concerning the Joint Stock Companies Governance Guide; - the UAE Cabinet's Decision No 2 (9w) of 2020 on the Governance System for Federal Government Boards; - the Dubai International Financial Centre's Rulebook (Chapter 2); - Abu Dhabi Global Market's Rule Book (Chapter 2).
+- the Central Bank of UAE's Corporate Governance Regulations and Standards, issued on 18 July 2019, which aimed to standardise corporate governance practices for banks in the UAE; - the Securities & Commodities Authority's Decision No 3 (Chairman) of 2020 concerning the Joint Stock Companies Governance Guide: - the UAE Cabinet's Decision No 2 (9w) of 2020 on the Governance System for Federal Government Boards; - the Dubai International Financial Centre's Rulebook (Chapter 2); and

+Abu Dhabi Global Market's Rule Book (Chapter 2).

-1.3 Corporate Governance Requirements for Companies With Publicly Traded Shares
+1.3 Corporate Governance Requirements for Companies With Publicly Traded Shares addressing a warning to the company, board member, managers and/or accounting auditors;

 Listed companies that are not regulated by specific financial regulators and or other regulators (such as the Central Bank, DIFC and ADGM) are governed by the Securities & Commodities Authority's Decision No 3 (Chairman) of 2020 concerning the Joint Stock Companies Governance Guide.
 These regulations are mandatory to listed companies in the UAE.

 Said regulations are mandatory in nature to listed companies as they preview certain sanctions for breaches to the regulations that can also have a criminal aspect, since the SCA (Securities and Commodities Authority), the regulator, has the authority to refer breaches to the public prosecutor.
 Applicable sanctions are as per the following: